 The South West Coast Path is also a delight.
 The 630-mile route, which was originally created by coastguards patrolling the area for smugglers, runs from Minehead in Somerset to Poole in Dorset.
 The rugged six-mile section between the Morte Point and Bull Point Lighthouses is a great place to spot dolphins, while the scenery on the three-mile stretch from Lynton to the Valley of the Rocks is spectacular.

 The Tarka Trail, named after Henry Williamson’s literary otter, is well worth exploring, too.
-Centred around the ancient market town of Barnstaple, it runs for 180 miles through North Devon and Exmoor National Park, taking in both coast and countryside.
-The website has an excellent route planner but I can particularly recommend checking out the 30-mile stretch between Braunton and Meeth – it follows an old railway line so is traffic-free.
+It runs for 180 miles through North Devon and Exmoor National Park, taking in both coast and countryside.
+The website has an excellent route planner but I recommend checking out the 30-mile stretch between Braunton and Meeth – it follows an old railway line so is traffic-free.

-BEST PLACE TO GRAB A BITE?
-Whether you want to treat yourself to one of its famous cream teas or enjoy a savoury snack, you certainly won’t go hungry in Devon.
-There is no shortage of great, dog-friendly places to eat but for a brilliant breakfast or lunch, head to funky Charlie Friday’s in Lynton.
-Previously voted the Best Coffee Shop in Devon by Devon Life magazine, the cafe also does a mean cream tea and an AMAZING veggie sausage and brie sandwich.
+Whether you want to treat yourself to a cream tea or enjoy a savoury snack, you won’t go hungry in Devon.
+For a brilliant breakfast or lunch, head to funky Charlie Friday’s in Lynton.
+Previously voted the Best Coffee Shop by Devon Life magazine, it does a mean cream tea and an AMAZING veggie sausage and brie sandwich.

-For a memorable evening meal during the summer months, head to the Barricane Beach Cafe which, when the weather is good, serves authentic Sri Lankan curries from 5-7pm.
-These can be enjoyed on the beach as the sun goes down and cost just £10 – but to remember to bring a towel or something to sit on, and some drinks.
+For a memorable evening meal during the summer months, head to the Barricane Beach Café.
+When the weather is good, it serves authentic Sri Lankan curries from 5-7pm.
+These can be enjoyed on the beach and cost just £10 – but to remember to bring a towel or something to sit on, and some drinks.
 Keep an eye on the cafe’s Facebook page to find out whether they will be serving on the day you visit.

-The Dolphin Inn in Combe Martin is also a great place to enjoy some high-end pub grub, as is The Pyne Arms in East Down, which offers an award-winning Taste of the West Country menu with dishes such as Exmoor Gold-battered halloumi.
-Plenty of footpaths run past the pub so there are some great walks in the area – and don’t forget to look out for the Hocking’s ice cream vans dotted around North Devon.
+The Dolphin Inn in Combe Martin is also a great place to enjoy some high-end pub grub, as is The Pyne Arms in East Down.
+Here, you can enjoy an award-winning Taste of the West Country menu with dishes such as Exmoor Gold-battered halloumi.
+Don’t forget to look out for the Hocking’s ice cream vans dotted around North Devon, either.
 It’s a local favourite.

-WHERE SHOULD I STAY?
 If you’re travelling on a budget, check in to Combe Martin Beach Holiday Park, where dogs are guaranteed a warm welcome.
 The quiet and relaxing park is ideally located for exploring North Devon, with many of the best beaches just a short drive away.
-Check out our review of the site by clicking here.

 The Bath Hotel in Lynmouth is another great option, with rooms to suit all budgets.
 This stylish Victorian hotel, overlooking the harbour, has been in the same family since the 1950s.
 Dogs are welcome in a number of rooms, which all have nautical names, as well as the bar and Galley, where breakfast is served.